domwoe/azle/the_azle_book/src/query_methods.md

 Keep in mind that each query method invocation has up to 4 GiB of heap available.

-In terms of query scalability, an individual canister [likely has an upper bound of ~36k queries per second](https://forum.dfinity.org/t/what-is-the-theroretical-number-for-txns-per-second-on-internet-computer-right-now/14039/6).
+In terms of query scalability, an individual canister on an application subnet [likely has an upper bound of ~36k queries per second](https://forum.dfinity.org/t/what-is-the-theroretical-number-for-txns-per-second-on-internet-computer-right-now/14039/6).
+The number of queries per second scales linarly with the number of nodes in the subnet.